-Let \defn{$g_k(n,d)$} be the maximum number of hyperedges that a $k$-uniform hypergraph on $n$ vertices that has a convex embedding into~$\RR^d$ can have.
+Let \defn{$g_k(n,d)$} be the maximum number of hyperedges that a $k$-uniform hypergraph on $n$ vertices with a convex embedding into~$\RR^d$ can have.

 The function $g_k(n,d)$ exhibits three different regimes according to the value of~$d$.
 Our knowledge of the (asymptotic) growth of $g_k(n,d)$ for fixed $d$ and $k$ has different levels of precision for the three cases: